robomechanics/MiniRHex/Assembly/readme.md

   ![Power pin location](Images/MiniRHex_powerpins.png)

-6. First, connect the battery case and mainboard to the foundation, with the USB port facing outwards (see step 16. for complete MiniRHex layout).
+6. First, we connect the battery case and mainboard to the foundation, with the USB port facing outwards (see step 16. for complete MiniRHex layout).

+Before mounting the battery case to the base, thread one 8"x1/2" velcro strap through the holes in the bottom so that the strap runs under the case.
  * Connections:
     * Battery case: M3 button head x 10 mm, M3 nut.
 The lock nuts should seat into the hex cutouts inside the battery case.
     * Mainboard: M3 spacer, M3 button head x 10 mm, M3 lock nut.
 Place the locknuts above the mainboard, not below the base.